ogubeda/Vuex_ReactRedux_Django_APP/README.md

 2. Install Docker and Docker Compose.
 3. Go to the backend directory and launch the docker-compose file:
     - `sudo docker-compose up`
+4. Open a terminal, access the container with `sudo docker exec -it usersRestAPI01 sh`, and execute the following commands:
+    - `python3 manage.py makemigrations`
+    - `python3 manage.py migrate`
-4. Then go to the frontend directory and do:
+5. Then go to the frontend directory and do:
     - `npm install`
     - `npm start`